-Direct the educational activities of the Veterinary Nursing Programs.
-Develop and manage the approved curriculum and design teaching schedule.
+The Veterinary Technician Program Director directs the educational activities of the Veterinary Nursing Programs, develops and manages the approved curriculum and design teaching schedule.

 Supervise the activities of the veterinary nursing staff.
 Evaluate the faculty.
 Prepare teaching assignments.